kamui/retriable/README.md

 ## Requirements

-Ruby 3.0+
+Ruby 3.2+

-If you need ruby 2.3.0-2.7.x support, use the [3.8.x branch](https://github.com/kamui/retriable/tree/3.8.x) by specifying `~> 3.8` in your Gemfile.
+If you need Ruby 2.3.0-3.2.x support, use the [3.8.x branch](https://github.com/kamui/retriable/tree/3.8.x) by specifying `~> 3.8` in your Gemfile.

-If you need ruby 2.0.0-2.2.x support, use the [3.1 branch](https://github.com/kamui/retriable/tree/3.1.x) by specifying `~3.1` in your Gemfile.
+If you need Ruby 2.0.0-2.2.x support, use the [3.1 branch](https://github.com/kamui/retriable/tree/3.1.x) by specifying `~3.1` in your Gemfile.

-If you need ruby 1.9.3 support, use the [2.x branch](https://github.com/kamui/retriable/tree/2.x) by specifying `~2.1` in your Gemfile.
+If you need Ruby 1.9.3 support, use the [2.x branch](https://github.com/kamui/retriable/tree/2.x) by specifying `~2.1` in your Gemfile.

-If you need ruby 1.8.x to 1.9.2 support, use the [1.x branch](https://github.com/kamui/retriable/tree/1.x) by specifying `~1.4` in your Gemfile.
+If you need Ruby 1.8.x to 1.9.2 support, use the [1.x branch](https://github.com/kamui/retriable/tree/1.x) by specifying `~1.4` in your Gemfile.

 ## Migration from 3.x to 4.0

 ### Ruby version

-Retriable 4.0 requires Ruby 3.0 or later.
-If you are on Ruby 2.x, stay on Retriable 3.x.
+Retriable 4.0 requires Ruby 3.2 or later.
+If you run Ruby 2.3.0-3.2.x and want to stay on the 3.x gem line, use Retriable 3.8.x by specifying `~> 3.8` in your Gemfile.

 ### `timeout:` option removed